Table of Contents

 Key Points

-• An IPO lock-up period is a period after a company goes public during which some early employees and investors aren’t allowed to sell their shares.
+• An IPO lock-up period is a period of time after a company goes public during which employees of the company and early investors are prohibited from selling their shares.

-• Companies or investment banks self-impose the lock-up period contractually, usually lasting between 90 and 180 days.
+• Companies or investment banks impose the lock-up period, which usually lasts between 90 and 180 days.

-• The purpose of the lock-up period is to stop early investors from cashing out too quickly and maintain a steady share price.
+• The purpose of the lock-up period is to stop company insiders and early investors from cashing out too quickly and to maintain a stable share price.

-• Companies may also use the lock-up period to avoid flooding the market with shares and to prevent insider trading.
+• Companies may use the lock-up period to avoid flooding the market with shares, create confidence in the company’s fundamentals, and help prevent insider trading.

-• Regular investors may want to pay attention to the lock-up period when investing in IPOs, as it can affect the risk of investing in the company.
+• Investors may want to pay attention to the lock-up period when investing in IPOs, as it can affect the risk of investing in the company.

 What Is an IPO Lock-up Period?

-These restrictions are not mandated by the Securities and Exchange Commission (SEC), but rather are self-imposed contractually by companies or the investment banks that were hired to advise and manage the IPO process.
+These restrictions are not mandated by the Securities and Exchange Commission (SEC), but instead are self-imposed by the company going public or they are contractually required by the investment banks that were hired as underwriters to advise and manage the IPO process.

-Lock-periods can be any length of time, but usually they’re between 90 and 180 days after the IPO.
-Companies may also decide to have multiple lock-up periods that end on different dates and allow different groups of people to sell their shares at different times.
+Lock-up periods are usually between 90 and 180 days after the IPO.
+Companies may also decide to have staggered lock-up periods that end on different dates and allow various groups of shareholders to sell their shares at different times.

 How the IPO Lock-Up Period Works